 Unlike most other attractions in this article, the Britannia Mine Museum doesn’t offer week-long summer camps.
 However, folks are welcome to host their own day camps at the venue.

-The special Camp Program at the museum allows groups of fifteen or more children, along with at least one adult leader, to spend a few hours on site.
+The special group programs at the museum allow groups of ten or more people to spend a few hours on site.
 Activities include panning for gold, the BOOM! experience and exploring the site.

 Bard on the Beach